seananderson/portfolio-review/ms.md

 # Ecological portfolio management

 In addition to measuring the portfolio effect metric, we can use financial portfolio theory to direct ecological resource management.
 Markowitz's seminal contribution to financial portfolio theory was a focus on portfolio selection
 --- the idea that out of all possible portfolios there exists a subset that optimize a risk-return trade-off [@markowitz1952].
 In ecology, the goals of ecological resource management often parallel those of financial managers, even though they are rarely expressed as such [@figge2004].
-We see ecolotgical portfolio management happening in one of three ways:  (1) considering and promoting existing management structures that promote diversified portfolios, (2) using Modern Portfolio Theory (MPT) to optimize ecological resource extraction, or (3) using MPT to optimize an ecological system itself.
+We see ecological portfolio management happening in one of three ways: (1) considering and promoting existing management structures that promote diversified portfolios, (2) using Modern Portfolio Theory (MPT) to optimize ecological resource extraction, or (3) using MPT to optimize an ecological system itself.